aws-samples/amazon-ivs-auto-captions-web-demo/README.md

 # Amazon IVS Auto-captions Web demo

 A demo web application for demonstrating how you can use Amazon IVS in conjunction with Amazon Transcribe to deliver real-time captions for live streams.
+This demo also shows how Amazon Translate can be used to deliver auto-translated captions to viewers.

 ![Auto-captions demo](auto-captions-demo.jpg)